JUDa0758hCody/CMFFaILY/BsH7/L26ZJ/TGSs/HFw4Ki/interactive-lessons_3bLiQ_1747640207.md

        2. upon express reinstatement by the Licensor.

-     For the avoidance of doubt, this Section 6(b) does not affect any right the Licensor may have to seek remedies for Your violations of this Public License.
+     right the Licensor may have to seek remedies for Your violations of this Public License.